Code-Institute-Submissions/idamariasofie-verde-juice-bar/README.md

 ### Existing Features

-The program has multiple features that were implemented to help the client and the restaurant owner as well.
-For simulating a real-life experience, the system is linked to a  **Google Spreedsheet**  that can be accessed  [here](https://docs.google.com/spreadsheets/d/1ebFoF1ArNrwraT9dMydFFJXQ1KuiSOgbEBwAHAtbK-Q/edit#gid=1680754323).
+The program has multiple features that were implemented to help the client and the juice bar company, in making orders.
+The system is linked to a  **Google Spreedsheet** where all the orders are stored, it can be accessed [here](https://docs.google.com/spreadsheets/d/1ebFoF1ArNrwraT9dMydFFJXQ1KuiSOgbEBwAHAtbK-Q/edit#gid=1680754323).

 ### Title Screen